-Wahlberg’s Eagle (Hieraaetus wahlbergi) is an African raptor distributed south of the Sahara (map below).
-While it’s an intra-African migrant, movements north of the range are very rare.
+Wahlberg’s Eagle (Hieraaetus wahlbergi) is an African raptor distributed south of the Sahara.
+It’s known as an intra-African migrant, but movements north of the range are very rare.
 Indeed, the first Western Palearctic record was obtained only on 3 May 2013: a bird photographed by Ahmed Waheed on the west coast of Gulf of Suez, Red Sea, Egypt.

 When I shared the blog-post on the Moroccan Birds facebook page, Tom Conzemius commented that “…the small beak and tail are perfect for Wahlberg’s Eagle”.